 How long each infusion takes may vary based on a number of factors, including how often you infuse, the number of infusion sites you use, your infusion rate, and other factors.
 You and your doctor can decide what is best for you.

-The most common side effects demonstrated in the clinical trials for Hizentra were local infusion-site reactions, headache, diarrhea, fatigue, back pain, nausea, pain in extremity, cough, upper respiratory tract infection, rash, pruritus, vomiting, abdominal pain (upper), migraine, arthralgia, pain, fall, and nasopharyngitis.
+The most common side effects in the clinical trials for Hizentra include redness, swelling, itching, and/or bruising at the infusion site; headache; chest, joint or back pain; diarrhea; tiredness; cough; rash; itching; fever, nausea, and vomiting.
 These are not the only side effects possible.
 Tell your doctor about any side effect that bothers you or does not go away.

 Most patients/caregivers can be trained to infuse.
 However, self–administration should be done only after you go through training and perform a successful demonstration in front of a healthcare professional.
 You can always ask your healthcare professional questions about self–administration, especially if you need a refresher or if your infusion regimen has recently changed.

-When you sign up for Premier StartSM, you may be able to receive a 4-week supply of Hizentra and infusion equipment at no cost to you, plus free at-home visits by a trained nurse to help you learn to infuse.
+When you sign up for the Free Trial, you may be able to receive a 4–week supply of Hizentra and infusion equipment at no cost to you, plus free at–home visits by a trained nurse to help you learn to infuse.

 Yes.
 Partnering with one's healthcare provider is necessary for patients receiving Ig treatment.
-Regular healthcare provider visits are an important part of your therapy program.
+Regular visits with your healthcare provider are an important part of your therapy program.
 At each visit, your healthcare provider will evaluate your dose and your response to treatment and address any concerns you may have.
-It's important to bring your Hizentra therapy journal or send infusion records via the MyHizentra® Infusion Manager app to share with your healthcare provider.
+It's important to bring your Hizentra therapy journal or send infusion records via the Hizentra app to share with your healthcare provider.

 Talk with your healthcare provider about which option is best for you.
 For CIDP, the recommended dosing schedule is weekly.
 For PI, several dosing schedules (from daily to once every 2 weeks) are available, and your doctor will work with you to find the dosing schedule that works best for you.